Use the quick links below to jump to a particular section of our sights and activities coverage for Kuala Lumpur.

 It’s a bit like waiting for a bus: you hang round for ages for a major festival, and then five come along in quick succession.
 First up is Deepavali, then Christmas, (Western) New Year, Chinese New Year, and last but not least, Thaipusam.
 The latter may not be well known outside southern India, but for the Tamil community of Malaysia and Singapore, it is hugely ...
 Read more about The Hindu festival of Thaipusam in Malaysia .

 No sooner is Christmas over in Kuala Lumpur than preparations start for Chinese New Year (CNY), arguably the city’s most important festival.
 Also known as Lunar New Year or the Spring Festival, it marks the start of the first month of the Chinese lunar calendar.
 Rotating cycles are used to name the year after an element and an animal — the next one, which starts on January 23, 2012, being the ...
 Read more about Chinese New Year in Kuala Lumpur .

 Up until a few decades ago, Kuala Lumpur had a Chinese majority, and it was only very recently that Malays became the city’s largest single community.
-Even today, most of central KL feels much more Chinese than it does Malay, which probably comes as a big surprise for any visitor expecting a conservative city dominated by Muslim sensibilities.
-KL is for the most part an open, multi-cultural ...
+The Chinese presence is still strong, and keenly felt during the second most important Chinese event of the year: the Mid-Autumn ...
 Read more about The Mid-Autumn Festival .